 Homework is given on a regular basis to all children and increases as they move into Key Stage 2.

 We have a system for topic - related homework called ‘Homework Heroes,’ which we believe will be beneficial to all of the children for the following reasons:

 How does Homework Heroes work?

 At the start of a topic children are given a number of activities, depending on their age, usually under the following headings: design and make it, research and present it, cook it, write it, create it.

 As children complete each activity it is brought into school and shared in class.
 Points are awarded for each activity completed and children can earn award cards.

 In addition to this, the main homework in Key Stage 1 is reading and spellings.
 We try to foster a love of books from an early age and you as parents / carers play an important role in listening to your child read on a regular basis at home.
 Every child has a reading diary in which they can record the books they read and this is an important link between home and school.

 In Key Stage 2 reading continues to play an important part of homework and reading to someone at home on a regular basis can still make a big difference to a child’s success – questioning your child, encouraging them to think beyond the literal and express an opinion about the text are all vital skills.
 Each child will be provided with their own login to 'Accelerated Reader', where they are able to take an online quiz after each book they have read and build up a bank of rewards.
 The children are also directed to books at the appropriate level for their reading ability - this has proven to be an excellent way of motivating children to read and begin to develop that love of reading!
-Spellings and tables may also form part of homework and year 6 pupils are all provided with SAT revision books at the February parents evening, which are then used extensively in the run up to SAT’s.
+Spellings and tables may also form part of homework and year 6 pupils are all provided with SAT revision books at the February parents evening, which are then used to support them in the run up to SAT’s.
 KS2 children will also all have their own individual logins to 'Times Tables Rockstars' where class teachers will give them targets for the number of games to complete each week - this has proven to be a fun and exciting way to learn vital times tables!